emqx/emqx-docs/en_US/access-control/authn/ldap.md

     MUST ( userPassword ) )

 ```
-The given schema example defines an attribute named `isSuperuser` to indicate whether a user is a superuser, then defines an auxiliary object class named `mqttUser` which is used to represent the user and must include the `userPassword` attribute.
+The given schema example defines an attribute named `isSuperuser` to indicate whether a user is a superuser.
+It also defines an object class named `mqttUser` which is used to represent the user and the object class must include the `userPassword` attribute.

 To create LDAP credentials, users need to define some necessary attribute names, the distinguished name (dn) of the base object, and a filter for the LDAP query.